Marchiafava–Bignami disease

-Marchiafava–Bignami disease is a progressive neurological disease of alcohol use disorder, characterized by corpus callosum demyelination and necrosis and subsequent atrophy.
+Marchiafava–Bignami disease (MBD) is a progressive neurological disease of alcohol use disorder or malnutrition, characterized by corpus callosum demyelination and necrosis and subsequent atrophy.
 The disease was first described in 1903 by the Italian pathologists Amico Bignami and Ettore Marchiafava in an Italian Chianti drinker.
 In this autopsy, Marchiafava and Bignami noticed that the middle two-thirds of the corpus callosum were necrotic.
+It presents in three forms: acute, subacute, and chronic.
 It is very difficult to diagnose and there is no specific treatment.
 Until 2008 only around 300 cases had been reported.
-If caught early enough, most patients survive.
+If the condition is detected early enough, most patients survive.